-Bolton offers plan to leave Iran nuclear deal
+Bolton says he's no longer allowed to see Trump

 - The deal was reached with multiple international partners

-Washington (CNN)President Donald Trump has an easy way out of the Iran nuclear deal that he can and should take at the earliest possible opportunity, said John Bolton, the hawkish former US ambassador to the UN.

-In a memo drawn up after a July directive from Steve Bannon, the recently ousted White House chief strategist, Bolton pushes for selling the idea to the public in a "white paper" and lays out a strategy for the "campaign" and its "execution."
-It was published in the National Review on Monday.
+In a memo drawn up after a July directive from Steve Bannon, the recently ousted White House chief strategist, Bolton pushes for selling the idea of leaving the Iran deal to the public in a "white paper" and lays out a strategy for the "campaign" and its "execution."

-Bolton -- who said he published the op-ed as a "public service" because staff changes at the White House have made "presenting it to President Trump impossible" -- has been frustrated at the rise of more traditional foreign policy thinkers within the White House, such as Defense Secretary James Mattis and Secretary of State Rex Tillerson, who have favored remaining in the deal.
+Bolton has been frustrated at the rise of more traditional foreign policy thinkers within the White House, such as Mattis and Tillerson, who have favored remaining in the deal.
 The agreement curbs Iran's nuclear weapons program in exchange for the lifting of sanctions.
 Iran remains under multiple sanctions for terrorism-related activities.

 "Trump can and should free America from this execrable deal at the earliest opportunity," Bolton writes.